AhmedElmehalawi/AhmedElmehalawi.github.io/_posts/2013-08-14-blog-post-2.md

 # 6. SignalR
 A high-level real-time communication framework developed by Microsoft.
 Built on top of multiple technologies (WebSocket, SSE, Long Polling) to provide fallback support depending on what’s available.

-SignalR is made up of several layers:
+SignalR is made up of several layers:-
 * The first layer is the Hub, where you implement your logic functions using C#.
 From the classes in this layer, SignalR generates proxy classes that clients can interact with.
 * The second layer is the Connection Layer.
 It determines the most suitable method for establishing a connection between the client and server — whether it’s WebSocket, SSE, or Long Polling, in that order, depending on the specifications and capabilities of both the client and the server.